LATEST NEWS from the world of Ballet mécanique

 details

-And if that's not enough, the New World Symphony Percussion Consort will be performing Antheil's 1953 re-write of Ballet mécanique (and possibly showing the Léger/Murphy film) on November 30 at 7:00 pm, at the nearby Lincoln Theater, 541 Lincoln Road.
+And if that's not enough, the New World Symphony Percussion Consort will be performing Antheil's 1953 re-write of Ballet mécanique, along with a live "re-visualization" of the Léger/Murphy film, on November 30 at 7:00 pm, at the nearby Lincoln Theater, 541 Lincoln Road.

 August 9, 2006